-- 69. The councils' whistleblowing policy encourages people to raise serious concerns.
-Employees reporting concerns are afforded certain rights and protection through legislation enacted under the Public Interest Disclosure Act 1998. - 70.
-The councils will support employees who report concerns and will take every effort to protect them from reprisals.
+- 68. The councils' whistleblowing policy encourages people to raise serious concerns.
+Employees reporting concerns are afforded certain rights and protection through legislation enacted under the Public Interest Disclosure Act 1998. - 69.
+The councils will support employees who report concerns and will make every effort to protect them from reprisals.
 The councils will do everything possible to protect their confidentiality.

-OTHER SUSPECTED FRAUD OR IRREGULARITY
+OTHER SUSPECTED FRAUD, BRIBERY CORRUPTION OR IRREGULARITY

-- 71. As referred to in paragraphs 25 and 26, a duty exists to report any suspected cases of fraud or corruption.
-Reporting cases in accordance with this policy and the whistleblowing policy is essential and: - ensures the consistent treatment of information regarding fraud and corruption - facilitates the proper investigation of suspected cases and - protects the interests of individuals and the councils. - 72.
-This process will apply to allegations relating to the following areas: - fraud/corruption by councillors or co-optees - internal fraud - other fraud by council employees acting in a personal capacity - fraud by contractors' employees and - external fraud (the public) - 73.
-The anti-fraud and corruption response plan gives more guidance on this issue. - 74.
-The external auditor also has powers to independently investigate fraud and corruption.
+70. As referred to in paragraph 27, a duty exists to report any suspected cases of fraud, bribery or corruption.
+Reporting cases in accordance with this policy and the whistleblowing policy is essential and:

+- ensures the consistent treatment of information regarding fraud, bribery or corruption - facilitates the proper investigation of suspected cases and - protects the interests of individuals and the councils. - 71.
+This process will apply to allegations of fraud, bribery or corruption relating to the following areas: - by councillors or co-optees - internal fraud and other fraud, bribery or corruption by council employees acting in a personal capacity - by contractors or their employees and - external fraud, bribery or corruption (the public) - 72.
+The anti-fraud, bribery and corruption response plan gives more guidance. - 73.
+The external auditor also has powers to independently investigate fraud, bribery or corruption.